 The wide track and long wheelbase relative to the body make the Edge look solid: The four wheels are near each corner, making it appear firmly planted on the road.
 The long wheelbase and wide track are not just about looks; they make for a more stable vehicle because the majority of the mass is inside the wheels.
-A go-kart is the ultimate expression of this look.
-We're not suggesting the Edge looks like a go-kart, but its aggressive stance makes it stand apart from the tippy look of traditional SUVs with relatively narrow track measurements and massive front and rear overhangs.
+Visually, this aggressive stance makes the Edge stand apart from the relatively tippy look of traditional SUVs.

 The Vista Roof adds expansive twin glass moonroofs that cover the whole roof, providing all passengers with a clear view of the sky.
 There is only a foot-wide panel between the front and rear panels that is not transparent.